davkk/masters-thesis/typst/main.typ

   ],
 ) <fig:data-pi-pi-3d>

-For the pion+ pion- pair, the corrections alter the correlation function's shape, with the same deviation at the same jet peak but rising to 10%.
+For the $pi^+ pi^-$ pair, the corrections noticeably alter the correlation function's shape.
+At the same jet peak near $Delta phi = 0$, the corrected distributions show an increase of up to 10%.
 For larger variable differences, both 1D and 2D corrections reduce the function's values.

 #figure(
   pdf("../data/LHC22o_pass7_minBias_small/pi-api/data_correction.pdf"),